2019 Durand Cup

 Army Green were the defending champions, having defeated NEROCA in the 2016 final, however they did not qualify for the semi-finals having finished last in the group.
 Gokulam Kerala won their maiden title by defeating Mohun Bagan 2–1 in the 2019 Durand Cup Final which was held on 24 August 2019.
-After the cancellation of Super Cup, Durand Cup was promoted as the de facto domestic cup for 2019–20 season.

 Teams

 A total of 16 teams participated in this year's competition.
 5 teams from Indian Super League, 6 from I-League, 1 2nd division club and 4 armed forces teams.